jaydio/zenbook-duo-linux-fedora/README.md

 <watch it install>
 ```

+**Notes:**

+1. Review the `setup.sh` and `duo.sh` scripts before proceeding with installation.
+2. After installation is complete, log out and log back into your user session for changes to take effect.
+Alternatively, reboot your machine, ensuring the keyboard is connected during boot.

-This will set up the required systemd scripts to handle all the above functionality.
-A log file will be created in `/tmp/duo/` when the services are running.
+This will configure the necessary systemd scripts to manage the functionality described above.
+A log file will be generated in `/tmp/duo/` while the services are active.